alperg/slack-vscode/README.md

-# slack-vscode
+# VS Code Slack extension
-Slack extension for Visual Studio Code
+Send your messages and files to Slack without leaving VS Code.